manish-gemini/cicd-test/Customer/KIT/appOrbitDeploy/localConfigReadMe.txt

 Use this file as Read me for local config edit.

-NOTE: First Rename the file example.local.conf to local.conf
+NOTE: In general Rename the file example.local.conf to local.conf and edit the fields refering to this doc

+1) For Master Build Verification., use master.local.conf and rename to local.conf, Provide Hostip and modify cleansetup attribute as per requirment
+2) For Integration Build Verification, use integration.local.conf and rename to local.conf , Provide Hostip and modify cleansetup attribute as per requirement

 [Docker Login]
 username: